PlummersSoftwareLLC/Primes/PrimePhix/solution_1/README.md

 [Euphoria](https://en.wikipedia.org/wiki/Euphoria_(programming_language)).
 The performance
 of the `integer` sieve solution is about 2.4 times faster in Phix, but the 1-bit sieve solution is about 6.7 times slower.
 There are a number of problems with Phix.
-The interpreter needs to be run through `ld-linux-x86-64.so` or it crashes with a SEGFAULT.
+The interpreter and compiler need to be run through `ld-linux-x86-64.so`, or it crashes with a SEGFAULT.
+The executable that the compiler produces also needs to be run through `ld-linux-x86-64.so`.
+Sadly, the compiled executable was not significantly faster than the interpreted version.
-The compiler (which I hoped would greatly improve performance) crashes with a SEGFAULT regardless of whether it runs through `ld-linux-x86-64.so` or not.

 ## Run instructions